joyahuang/Netlogo-Commercial-Growth-Model/README.md

-alongpoints|The nodes along the shortest path to goal speed|Moving speed along the shortest path step|Steps taken in the shortest path shop|The place that the agent decide to shop at. times|Times of consuming in one commuting.
+alongpoints|The nodes along the shortest path to goal speed|Moving speed along the shortest path step|Steps taken in the shortest path shop|The place that the agent decides to shop at. times|Times of consuming in one commuting.

 Action|Explanation